-ANCILLARY SERVICE TYPE DEFINITION ERCOT CONTROL AREA AUTHORITY ACTION Regulation Service - Down And Regulation Service- Up Generation Resource capacity provided by a QSE to control frequency within the ERCOT System which is controlled minute by minute (normally by an AGC System). a.
-Regulation-down power is deployed in response to a change in ERCOT System frequency above the target system frequency. b.
-Regulation up power is deployed in response to a change in ERCOT System frequency below the target system frequency.
-Balancing Energy Service The provision of incremental or decremented energy dispatched by Deployed to: Settlement Interval to meet the balancing needs of the ERCOT System. a.
+ANCILLARY SERVICE TYPE DEFINITION ERCOT CONTROL AREA AUTHORITY ACTION Regulation Service - Down (RGSD) And Regulation Service- Up (RGSU) Generation Resource capacity provided by a Qualified Scheduling Entity (QSE) to control frequency within the ERCOT System which is controlled minute by minute (normally by an Automatic Generation Control (AGC) System). a.
+RGSD energy is deployed in response to a change in ERCOT System frequency above the target system frequency. b.
+RGSU energy is deployed in response to a change in ERCOT System frequency below the target system frequency.
+Balancing Energy Service The provision of incremental or decremented energy dispatched by Settlement Interval to meet the balancing needs of the ERCOT System.
+Deployed to: a.
 Restore regulation control room by replacing Regulation Service energy with Balancing Energy Service. b.
-To ensure that the net energy for Regulation Service up and down is minimized. c.
-To ensure Zonal Congestion is managed
+To ensure that the net energy for RGSU and RGSD is minimized. c.
+To ensure Zonal Congestion is managed.

-ANCILLARY SERVICE TYPE DEFINITION ERCOT CONTROL AREA AUTHORITY ACTION Responsive Reserve Service Operating reserves ERCOT maintains to restore the frequency of the ERCOT System within the first few minutes of an event that causes a significant deviation from the standard frequency.
-The provision of power and energy by: Unloaded Generation Resources that are On-line, Resources controlled by high set under-frequency relays, or Direct Current (DC) tie-line response.
-The DC tie-line response must be fully deployed within fifteen (15) seconds on the ERCOT System after the under frequency event.
-Normally None - Responsive Reserve deploys automatically through governor action.
-Or Deployed for the Operating Hour in response to loss-of-Resource contingencies on the ERCOT System.
-Non-Spinning Reserve Service Off-line Generation Resource capacity, or reserved capacity from On-line Generation Resources, capable of being ramped to a specified output level within thirty (30) minutes, or Loads acting as a Resource that are capable of being interrupted within thirty (30) minutes and that are capable of running (or being interrupted) at a specified output level for at least one (1) hour.
-Deployed for the Operating Hour in response to loss-of-Resource contingencies, load forecasting error, or other contingency events on the ERCOT System.
-Replacement Reserve Service Bringing into available service a Resource capable of providing additional Balancing Energy Service to ERCOT.
+ANCILLARY SERVICE TYPE DEFINITION ERCOT CONTROL AREA AUTHORITY ACTION Responsive Reserve Service (RRS) Operating reserves ERCOT maintains to restore the frequency of the ERCOT System within the first few minutes of an event that causes a significant deviation from the standard frequency.
+The provision of power and energy by: Unloaded Generation Resources that are On-line, Resources controlled by high set under-frequency relays, or Direct Current (DC) Tie-line response.
+The DC Tie-line response must be fully deployed within fifteen (15) seconds on the ERCOT System after the under frequency event.
+Normally No Action - Primary Frequency Response is deployed automatically by the Generation Resource's Governor within the first few seconds of a frequency deviation caused by a loss of Resource contingency.
+Secondary Frequency Response is deployed subsequently by ERCOT through its control system when the frequency falls below the predetermined value set at 59.91 Hz.
+RRS provided by Load acting as a Resource (LaaR) is deployed by under frequency relay when the frequency falls below the predetermined value set at no lower than 59.70 Hz.
+RRS provided by Generation Resources operating as a synchronous condenser is deployed by under frequency relay when the frequency falls below the predetermined value of 59.90 Hz.
+Non-Spinning Reserve Service (NSRS) Off-line Generation Resource capacity, or reserved capacity from On-line Generation Resources, capable of being ramped to a specified output level within thirty (30) minutes, or LaaRs that are capable of being interrupted within thirty (30) minutes and that are capable of running (or being interrupted) at a specified output level for at least one (1) hour.
+Deployed for the Operating Hour in response to loss-of-Resource contingencies, Load forecasting error, or other contingency events on the ERCOT System.
+Replacement Reserve Service (RPRS) Bringing into available service a Resource capable of providing additional Balancing Energy Service to ERCOT.
 (Normally forcing unit commitment) Deployment of Loads or non- synchronized Generation Resources in order to make available additional Balancing Energy Service.